asbor/iu-project-software-engineering/doc/HoppyBrew-Concept.md

 - User account creation and login
 - Recipe management: creation, editing, and deletion
 - Recipe search based on name, style, or ingredients
+- Batch creation and management
+- Batch tracking and monitoring during the brewing process
 - Integration with iSpindel over Ethernet for fermentation process monitoring
 - Inventory management
 - Shopping list generation based on selected recipes